The Blazing Sun (1950 film): Production

 On January 15, 1950, Gene Autry announced that he would begin filming the first of his scheduled six films for Columbia with The Blazing Sun, commencing production on March 27.
-John Englund was given the nod to direct in April.
+John Englund was named as director in April.
 Despite the earlier announcement, the filming did not begin until the end of April.
-After it opened, the National Legion of Decency gave it an "A" rating: "morally unobjectionable for general patronage.
+After it opened, the National Legion of Decency assigned the film an "A" rating: "morally unobjectionable for general patronage".

 Reception

-Motion Picture Daily (MPD) gave the film a somewhat favorable review, enjoying Autry's performance, and complimenting the rest of the cast on their acting.
-They felt it would please his fans, but was a bit short on action, however when the action did come it was well done and very realistic.
-Variety enjoyed the film slightly more, saying it compared favorably with more run-of-the-mill "oaters" (a film industry term for Westerns).
-Unlike MPD, they felt the picture stressed action more so than Autry's other films.
-They singled out the work of the supporting cast, in particular enjoying the performances of Kenne Duncan, Pat Buttram, Lynne Roberts, Edward Norris, and Alan Hale Jr..
-They praised English's direction, complimenting his handling of the action, as well as the camerawork of William Bradford.
+Motion Picture Daily (MPD) gave the film a somewhat favorable review, praising Autry's performance and that of his supporting cast.
+The review lamented that the film lacked action, although it was very realistic.

+Variety enjoyed the film slightly more, writing that it compared favorably with more conventional Westerns and with more action than in Autry's other films.
+The review praised the cast, English's direction and the camerawork of William Bradford.